FREND's Program is Successful

 in response to painful heat.
 They also had a distinctly different

-and experienced the painful heat.
-The changes in brain activity suggest
+CHT and experienced the painful heat.
+The changes in brain activity

-that CHT somehow blocks the pain signal from getting to the parts
+suggest that CHT somehow blocks the pain signal from getting to

 major finding from our study, which used fMRI for the first time

-to investigate brain activity using CHT for pain suppression, is
+to investigate brain activity using Clinical Hypnotherapy for

-anesthesia and first author of the study.
-“The increased activity
+first author of the study.
+“The increased activity might be specific

-might be specific for CHT or might be non-specific, but it definitely
+for Clinical Hypnotherapy or might be non-specific, but it definitely

 does something to reduce the pain signal input into the cortical